Ilford South: Boundaries

+Historic

 1945–1950: The Borough of Ilford wards of Clementswood, Cranbrook, Goodmayes, Loxford, and Park.

 1950–1974: The Borough of Ilford wards of Clementswood, Cranbrook, Goodmayes, Loxford, Mayfield, and Park.

 1974–1983: The London Borough of Redbridge wards of Clementswood, Cranbrook, Goodmayes, Ilford, Mayfield, and Park.

 1983–1997: As above substituting Ilford and Park with reshaped wards Loxford, Newbury, and Valentines.

-1997–2024: As above plus Chadwell and Seven Kings wards.
+1997–2017: As above plus Chadwell and Seven Kings wards.

+2017–2024: Following a review of ward boundaries which did not effect the parliamentary boundaries, from May 2017 the constituency comprised the following wards: